 12, 19, 26 June/4 July 6-7.30pm

 Please phone Jo 09 2690250 to sign up.

 Mana Kids nurse: Mrs Mele Simanu

+She is available for hearing and vision checks and will throat swab for infection at your request.
 Please feel free to contact Mele at school at this time.

 We have an enormous collection of clothing items misplaced by students, most items are unnamed.